Family Tree Researcher

 Alchemist: commonly believed to be medieval Chemist who claimed to able to make gold from base metal.
 Alchemy was in fact a philosophical or spiritual discipline which had a practical aspect which might be considered an early form of chemistry.
 Sir Isaac Newton is a famous example of an alchemist.

-Alderman: a senior member of a town council ranked below the Mayor, for example the famous Alderman Hewitt of Coventry.
+Alderman: a senior member of a town council ranked below the Mayor, for example the famous Alderman Hewitt of Coventry!

 Ale-Conner: appointed by the court-leet to examine beer for quality and checked measures to prevent fraud.

-Ale Draper: publican or seller of ale.
+Ale Draper: Publican or seller of ale.

-Alewife: female Inn or Alehouse keeper.
+Alewife: female Inn or Alehouse Keeper.

 All Spice: seller of foodstuffs, i.e. a grocer.

 Amah: a wet nurse paid to suckle another woman’s child.
+May occasionally be seen as a generic term for a female domestic servant.

-Amanuensis: a secretary or a stenographer, which is a person employed to write another’s words often because they were unable to write for themselves
+Amanuensis: a secretary or a stenographer, which is a person employed to write another’s words often because they were unable to write for themselves.

 This dictionary is my own work, and copyright Jane Hewitt.
 I sometimes find unauthorised (i.e. stolen) copies of my website content appearing on other people's websites.
 If you should read a group of identical glossary definitions elsewhere on the web, consider whether such sites are reputable or not.